spessasus/sf2-rmidi-specification/README.md

 3. Always include the DBNK chunk, even if the offset is 1.
 4. Include the IENC chunk to ensure correct encoding is used.
 5. Omit metadata chunks rather than writing them with a length of 0 if not applicable.

+### Example Files
+The directory [examples](examples) contains RMIDI Files for testing.
+Some contain offsets, some don't contain the DBNK chunk, and some contain everything, including the album cover.

 ### Reference Implementation
 Below is SpessaSynth's implementation of the format in JavaScript, which may be useful for developers: